 Managing your health begins by taking an interest in your own health.
 Health checkups include height, weight, blood pressure, and chest X-ray.
 Get a health checkup once a year.
 Everyone who completes their health checkup will also receive a Health Certificate.

 Health checkups are by appointment only.

-For details, please visit the Center for Health Sciences and Counseling Student Health Checkup page. https://www.chc.kyushu-u.ac.jp/~webpage/student/index.html
+For details, please visit the Center for Health Sciences and Counseling's "Health Checkup for Students" page.

 For People Living on Their Own or in the Dormitories for the First Time After Enrollment